foliea/silent_fail_check/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Licensing

+silent_fail_check is licensed under the Apache License, Version 2.0.
+See LICENSE for full license text.